Chichimecatecuhtli: Biography

 After Maxixcatzin's death and the solidification of the Hispano-Tlaxcaltec counterattack against the Aztecs, Chichimecatecuhtli was appointed supreme general of Tlaxcala and joined Cortés with 10,000 warriors to conquer Tetzcoco, which would use as a naval base in the eponymous lake.
 Along with two captains Díaz calls Teulepile and Tiutical, he later escorted the workers who brought wood to build Spanish brigantines.
 Chichimecatecuthli expressed his irritation at being ordered to guard the convoy's rear guard, but he changed his mind upon learning Aztecs most often targeted that part, and also after he would have the chance to fight alongside Gonzalo de Sandoval, one of Cortés' lieutenants, who was popular among the Tlaxcaltecs due to his marriage with the princess Tolquequetzaltzin.

 Chichimecatecuthli later served as a Cortés' second in command during the conquest of Xaltocan, and joined his circle during the siege of Tenochtitlan.
 His enemy Xicotencatl the Younger had been rehabilitated as a fellow captain of the forces, but he fled in order to stage a coup of Tlaxcala and capture Chichimecatecuhtli's lands behind his back, hoping to muster enough strength to change Tlaxcala's allegiance from Cortés to the Aztecs.
 Cortés was warned and sent envoys for the Younger, but when he refused to return, and under his own father's verdict, he was executed.
-Meanwhile, Chichimecatecuhtli remained a staunch supporter of the Spaniards even after most of the Indian allies withdrew due to a purported prophecy of Aztec victory, with only he, Ixtlilxochitl II and two other sons of Xicotencatl the Elder with their bodyguards remaining. con sus guardias personales.
+Meanwhile, Chichimecatecuhtli remained a staunch supporter of the Spaniards even after most of the Indian allies withdrew due to a purported prophecy of Aztec victory, with only he, Ixtlilxochitl II and two other sons of Xicotencatl the Elder with their bodyguards remaining.
 The allies eventually returned after the prophecy proved false, brought by Tecapaneca.

-After the total victory over Tenochtitlan, Chichimecatecuhtli and the rest of native captain returned to their lands with large amounts of cured human meat from their Aztec enemies to eat in their feasts.
+After the total victory over Tenochtitlan, Chichimecatecuhtli and the rest of native captains returned to their lands with large amounts of cured human meat from their Aztec enemies to eat in their feasts.